 It is the color applied to the interior of polygon.
 The fillcolor must be specified with Hexadecimal values

 It is the weight applied to the point, line and outline (polygon).
 The Weight is “value you set + 1 screen pixels.

 Ex. <Weight>4</Weight> = 4+1=5 pixels.

-It is the coordinate system of the shapefile.
+It is the coordinate system of the input file.

 Any KeyName available in the Bentley delivered coordinate systems dictionary (coordsys.dty) is accepted.

-If required, the shp file GCS will be reprojected to the iModel GCS.
-The input file GSC must be reprojectable to the iModel GCS.
+If required, the input file coordinate system will be reprojected to the iModel coordinate system.
+The input file coordinate system must be reprojectable to the iModel coordinate system.

 The use of a configuration file is not mandatory.
 If no configuration file is present along with the input file, the default parameters will be applied:

 When converting multiple features from a database or from an ESRI File Geodatabase, it is possible to apply a "per feature" symbology.
 To do so, replicate the Features section as many times as the number of features you want to symbolize, change the Feature name and edit the symbololgy of each feature.

 If you don't specify symbology on all features, the ones on which you didn't defined symbology will have the default symbology as defined at the top of the configuration file.